tomato salad made with heirloom tomatoes of all colors served in a glass serving bowl on a marble table

 • Cut the onion in thin slices

-• In a glass or pottery bowl or baking dish, mix together the olive oil, garlic, salt and pepper.
-Add the tomato, onion and basil.
+• In a stainless steel, glass, ceramic or pottery bowl or baking dish, mix together the olive oil, salt and pepper.
+Add the tomato, garlic, onion and basil.
 Gently mix until the tomatoes and onions are all coated in the dressing.

 Notes